Architecture¶

 Copy of the part.
 (We set a member

-to point to the original definition if you need to refer to it for debugging purposes.)Set the
+_declaredto point to the original definition if you need to refer to it for debugging purposes.)Set the

-Call the parts
+Call the part’s

-The parts are responsible for calling bind(parent=self)
+The parts are responsible for calling bind(parent=self) on all their children in on_bind.

-The root object of the graph is initialized with bind(request=request)
+The root object of the graph is initialized with bind(request=request).
+Only one object can be the root.

 Namespace dispatching¶